n1hility/cancel-previous-runs/README.md

 # cancel-previous-runs

-This action cancels all previous runs on the same branch, effectively limiting the resource consumption of the workflow using this action to one run per branch.
+[**BETA**] This action cancels all previous runs on the same branch, effectively limiting the resource consumption of the workflow using this action to one run per branch.

 <p><a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>